Zac-Tiller/Sequence-Game/README.md

 Also, every 5000 game-runs I sampled the number of wins in those 5000 games in order to sample the win probability, with aims of generating a distribution around the probability of wining this game, as I was curious to see the variance around how many wins someone can get.
 A roughly normal-looking histogram was the result so I performed some statistical tests to see the closeness of fit to a normal distrubution with the mean and variance obtained from the sampling.

+The function to call to run it all is fast_sim, where the first argument determines the error in probability in which the simulation should stop - I have defined the error as the difference between two consecutive probabilities, so can be seen as convergence criteria in the monte carlo simulation.
+The second argument specifies how close this real error should get to the user-defined-error before the simulation ends.